On November 17 2013, 24 cyclists embarked on tackling six of the toughest climbs the Victorian alps have to offer in one day.

-to help end the world water crisis.
+Riders rode to raise support for charity: water to help end the world water crisis.
 For more information about charity: water & their vitally important work, visit charitywater.org

-There is no denying that this ride is brutal and challenging.
+There is no denying that this ride was brutal and challenging!
 What would possibly motivate a cyclist to ride the Six Summits?...

 Water.
 This is why we ride.

-*NB* cyclists will be transported between summits
+*NB* cyclists were transported between summits